remarkjs/remark-html/readme.md

 some (roughly 115 of 550, relating to inline precedence, lists, emphasis and importance) issues which I’d like to cover in the future.
 Note that this sounds like a lot, but they have to do with obscure differences which do not often occur in the real world.
-Read more on some of the reasoning in [`doc/commonmark.md`][commonmark-notes].

 ## Integrations